 - Be visible.
 People must know where it is, which is one reason why we talk about your boundary being like a fence.
 Healthy people have no problem expressing their likes and dislikes.
-If you don't make your wishes and opinions known (for example, if you have been taught you must please others, or must not 'rock the boat') then other people will not know how to behave towards you in a healthy and appropriate way. - Act as a barrier.
+If you don't make your wishes and opinions known (for example, if you have been taught please others or not to 'rock the boat') then other people will not know how to behave towards you in a healthy and appropriate way. - Act as a barrier.
 This is the primary function of the boundary: it must keep in the good; and it must keep out the bad, unknown or untrusted.
 For it to function well, you have to believe that this barrier is good and right. - Have an effective gate.
 It must allow the good to enter and leave, and it must prevent the bad from entering and the good from being stolen. - Carry a recognised sanction for trespass.
 You cannot make other people behave appropriately, but you can ensure they know the price of not doing so.
-The other person has a choice whether to respect or ignore the boundary, so they must know the consequences of their choice. - Carry an implemented sanction for trespass.
-If the sanction for trespass is not implemented or not implemented consistently, people will learn that they can ignore it and will ignore the boundary.
+The other person has a choice whether to respect or ignore the boundary, so they must know the consequences of their choice.